-- Loans brought in by promoters as unsecured loans in stipulation of any lending Financial Institution or Banks subject to:- - Loan is brought in pursuance of stipulation imposed by lending institutions on promoters to contribute such finance; and - \circ $\,$ Loan is provided by the promoters themselves and/or by their relatives.

-However, exemption is available only till loans are repaid

-- Amount received by Nidhi companies - Amount received as subscription in respect of a chit under Chit Fund Act 1982 (w.e.f.
+- b.
+In connection with consideration for an immovable property, provided that such advance is adjusted as per agreement or arrangement. - c.
+Security deposit for performance of contract for supply of goods or provision of services - d.
+Advance under long term projects for supply of capital goods - e.
+Advance for warranty or maintenance (AMC) as per written contract for period prevalent as per common business practice or 5 year whichever is less (w.e.f.
+29th June 2016) - f.
+Advance received and as allowed by any sectoral regulator or in accordance with directions of Central or State Government (w.e.f.
+29th June 2016)) - g.
+Advance for subscription towards publication (in print or electronic) to be adjusted against receipt of such publications (w.e.f.
+29th June 2016) - h.
+Exception- If Company accepting money does not have necessary permission or approval to deal in goods or properties or services, then amount received shall be deemed to be deposits on the expiry of 15 days from the date they become due for refund (only for a, b and d). - Amount brought in by promoters as unsecured loans in stipulation of any lending Financial Institution or Banks subject to: - - Loan is brought in pursuance of stipulation imposed by lending institutions on promoters to contribute such finance; and - Loan is provided by the promoters themselves and/or by their relatives. - Exemption available only till loans are repaid and not thereafter - Amount received by Nidhi companies - Amount received as subscription in respect of a chit under Chit Fund Act 1982 (w.e.f.
 29th June 2016) - Amount received under any collective investment scheme as per SEBI regulations (w.e.f.
 29th June 2016) - Amount of Rs.
 25 Lakhs or more in a single trench from a person received by a start-up company by way of convertible note (convertible into equity shares or repayable within 5 years from date of issue) (w.e.f.
-29th June 2016) - Amounts received from Alternative Investment Funds, Domestic Venture Capital Funds, Infrastructure Investment Trusts (w.e.f.
-11th May 2017) and Mutual Funds registered with SEBI
+29th June 2016)

+• Amounts received from Alternative Investment Funds, Domestic Venture Capital Funds, Infrastructure Investment Trusts (w.e.f.
+11th May 2017), Real Estate Investment Trusts (w.e.f.
+22nd January 2019) and Mutual Funds registered with SEBI

+However, w.e.f.
+22nd January 2019, every company accepting such loans have to file annual return in Form DPT-3 by 30th June